tomvansteijn/mf6brabant/README.md

 # mf6brabant
-Brabantmodel implementation in Modflow 6 using flopy
+Brabantmodel implementation in Modflow 6 using flopy.

+## sources
+Steady-state datasets of the Brabantmodel dated December 2018.